thachmpham/thachmpham.github.io/md/bashdb-build.md

 ```

 # 3. Issues
-## 3.1.
+### 3.1.
 Could not found /usr/bin/bash
-- Error.
+Problem.
 ```sh

 bashdb: /usr/bin/bash: bad interpreter: No such file or directory

 ```

-- Fix:
+Solution.
 ```sh

 $ ln -s /bin/bash /usr/bin/bash

 ```

-## 3.2.
+### 3.2.
 Argument $0 is bashdb, but the expected $0 is the target script.
--Fix: Invoke bashdb from the script.
+Solution: Invoke bashdb from the script.
 ```sh

 # add the below line to the script